regan-mu/Data-Structures-and-Algorithms-Training/readme.md

 | Day 6 | Sorting Algorithms |  |
 ...

-### In the future, we hope to create another course focussed at more advanced structures like Trees, Graphs, Heaps and Algorithmic Thinking in programming.
+### In the future, we hope to create another course focused on more advanced structures like Trees, Graphs, Heaps and Algorithmic Thinking in programming.